Your browser is out of date!

 • All new installations and proposed modifications / upgrades to existing commercial cooking fire extinguishing systems shall comply with the requirements of the 2022 New York City Fire Code, 2022 Building Code, and the referenced standards.

 • Type I exhaust hoods are not required for electric cooking appliances where an approved testing agency provides documentation that the appliance effluent contains 5 mg/m3 or less of grease when tested at an exhaust flow rate of 500 cfm.
+This exception is more likely to apply to a microwave than an electric oven and range.

 • Type I exhaust hoods should be independent of all other mechanical exhaust systems.